manasakani/manasakani.github.io/_portfolio/portfolio-7.md

 collection: portfolio
 ---

 In the summer of 2023 I interned with the Device and Process Lab at Samsung Semiconductor, where they develop custom codes for semiconductor device and process simulations.
-I did an implementation within one of these codes, and got to see how they iterate between simulations development and applications.
+I did an implementation within one of these codes, supervised by Dr. Byounghak Lee, and got to see how they iterate between simulations development and applications.